 Your freediving education begins with the level 1 course.
-This 2 day course builds your foundation of freediving knowledge and skills so if you want to go deeper or do more underwater you are ready.
-From there you can take a spearfishing course or a level 2 freediving course.
+This 2-day course builds your foundation of freediving knowledge and skills so if you want to go deeper or do more underwater you are ready.
+From there you can take a spearfishing course.

 3. Learn About your Prey

-Once you're able to identify an individual you will want tl learn how to best hunt them.
+Once you're able to identify an individual you will want to learn how to best hunt them.
 If you know where they live and what they eat you will have a much higher rate or success in hunting them.
-Part of spear fishing Kona is how you behave.
-This means knowing weather to chum, look flashy, or pretend to look like the reef.
-Herbivors require patience while carnivores can be drawn in with bait or lures.
+Part of Kona spearfishing is how you behave.
+This means knowing whether to chum, look flashy, or pretend to look like the reef.
+Herbivores require patience while carnivores can be drawn in with bait or lures.